 All visitors 18 years and older shall be required to provide a current and valid government-issued identification that includes a photo and date of birth.

 Examples of appropriate identification include but are not limited to driver's license, passport, medical assistance cards and Pennsylvania Department of Transportation identification.
 Expired identification cards and check cashing cards are not accepted.

-Please view the Lehigh County Prison Visitor I.D.
+Please view the Lehigh County Jail Visitor I.D.
 Procedures for more information.

-Visitors who do not provide an acceptable form of official identification with a photo and a date of birth will not be admitted into Lehigh County Prison.
+Visitors who do not provide an acceptable form of official identification with a photo and a date of birth will not be admitted into the Jail.